Skip to content

 QA Engineer

-Draft a defect report: the checkout total is incorrect when a discount code is applied
+Draft a defect report: checkout total is wrong when a discount code is applied

 Write a test plan for the Sprint 5 payment feature release